wanshade/telegram-bot/README.md

 Before running the bot, make sure you have the following:

 - Node.js
-- API credentials from Twitter
+- API credentials from Telegram
 - RPC URL for the Ethereum network you can use infura, alchemy or your own node

 ## Installation